LAVANYA-R28072005/Office-Employee-Management-System/README.md

 This is a web-based Office Employee Management System built using Python and Django framework.
 It allows administrators to manage employee records efficiently via a simple and user-friendly interface.

 🔧 Features:
-*Add, update, Filter and delete employee records *Interactive admin panel for easy management *Responsive frontend with support for custom background images *Powered by Django’s ORM and templating system
+* 1.Add, update, Filter and delete employee records
+* 2.Interactive admin panel for easy management
+* 3.Responsive frontend with support for custom background images
+* 4.Powered by Django’s ORM and templating system

 ## 🛠 Tech Stack
 - **Frontend**: HTML, CSS (Django Templates)